 Enterprises are cognizant of the digital trends that are radically transforming customer behavior.
-It is causing enterprises to break sweat in the way they operate, forcing them to adapt or perish.
+It is causing enterprises to break a sweat in the way they operate, forcing them to adapt or perish.
 Developers and business users are not happy with the pace of innovation in their enterprises and find it hard to understand numerous processes and limitations that restrict them from moving faster.

 Creating the ideal enterprise innovation infrastructure